CraigNock/project-module-3-slingair/README.md

 ---
 ### Functionality

-- Origionally when a user navigates to `/seat-select` he/she is presented with an input to enter the flight number.
+- Originally when a user navigates to `/seat-select` he/she is presented with an input to enter the flight number.
 Updated to dropdown.
 - With the flight number selected, makes a request to the server for the seating availability on that flight.
 - When a response with seating is received, displays the seating input as well as the form requesting user's information.
 - User selects a seat, enters information and clicks 'Confirm'